-At home and work, do you function well if you have too much around you?
+At home and work, do you function well if you have too much ‘stuff’ around you?

-Growing up, I had an innate ability to be able to function in a messy area but as I found out later in life, it strongly affects my peace of mind and productivity.
+I have an innate ability to be able to function in a messy area but as I found out later in life, it strongly affects my peace of mind and productivity.

 My keepsakes were stored in 4 large containers, this pulled at my heartstrings but as I went through the process I could see there were only a few key items I loved and wanted.